How can Regenerative treatment combined with physiotherapy help you become pain-free?

 - Physiotherapy can assist in reducing inflammation, pain and swelling to restore mobility and flexibility.

 - Physiotherapy also promotes wellbeing in a patient and, combined with Regenerative treatment, can provide advanced results in joint pain treatment.

 - Passive treatments such as massage, cold and heat therapy can also work as a pain reliever; however, they may not give as long-lasting effects as strength and movement.

-Regenerative rehabilitation therapy can be the right solution to reduce the financial, physical and emotional burden of joint replacement surgeries.
-Under the guidance of the team at Medica Pain Management, you will adopt physiotherapy after the regenerative treatment to achieve its full benefits.
-Through physiotherapy as a standalone service or in combination with regenerative medicine, you will be able to restore, maintain and improve your mobility, function and wellbeing and relieve the symptoms of joint pain faster so you can get back to an active pain-free life.
+Regenerative rehabilitation therapy can be the right solution to reduce joint replacement surgeries’ financial, physical, and emotional burden.
+Under the medical team’s guidance, you can adopt physiotherapy after the regenerative treatment to achieve its full benefits.
+Through physiotherapy in combination with regenerative medicine, you may be able to restore, maintain and improve your mobility, function and wellbeing and relieve the symptoms of joint pain faster so you can get back to an active, pain-free life.